Dimitris Christofi: Career

 Christofi is a winger who also plays as a centre-forward or second striker.
 He is highly regarded for his strong shot.
 He was considered one of the most promising young players in Cyprus.
 His transfer from Enosis Neon Paralimni to Omonia was the most expensive transfer in the history of Cypriot football, reaching a reported cost of €1 million.

 On 16 June 2013, FC Sion announced the signing of Christofi on a three-year contract until the summer of 2016.That cost Sion nearly €1.0 million.

 On 30 August 2015, Omonia announced the re-signing of Christofi until June 2017 for a fee of 200 thousand euros.

 On 31 May 2017, Omonia announced the renewal of Christofi's contract until 2021.

-On 31 January 2020, Anorthosis sign with Christofi until the summer of 2021.
+On 31 January 2020, Anorthosis signed with Christofi until the summer of 2021.
 On 16 June 2021, the international Cypriot winger has signed a two-year contract extension until the summer of 2023.
 Christofi has been at Anorthosis since January 2020 and in his one and a half year of presence he recorded 43 appearances in official matches and three goals.
 He won the 2021 cup by competing in all the matches on the way to the title.

 On 18 June 2023, Anorthosis announced that in the context of the decision to reduce the average age of the roster and at the same time to give more opportunities to young footballers, it was decided not to propose a contract renewal to the Christofi.
 He has been offered to take another position in the team but he said no as he doesn't want to stop playing football yet, however the 34-year-old Christofi left the Antonis Papadopoulos Stadium after 91 appearances and 10 goals.